 I’m on the shinkansen (bullet train) from Osaka to Naoshima right now.
-This is our day trip out of Osaka, since in my research, I didn’t find anything interesting in Osaka.
+Naoshima will be our day trip out of Osaka, since in my research, I didn’t find anything interesting in Osaka.
 Supposedly Osaka is a good place for nightlife and as we walked around yesterday, we did see a lot of clubs, bars, and restaurants, but we’re not going to go clubbing, I don’t really drink, and there’s only so much you can eat.

 I somewhat hate Osaka because everyone smokes here and it’s very bothersome to me.
 The most disgusting thing was yesterday we went to eat sushi and people smoked in the restaurant.
 The nigiri was HUGE but we only got four types before I made us leave.
 Robyn said I looked like I was about to throw up at the sushi bar.
 I don’t get how anyone can smoke and eat sushi because it completely ruins any flavor.
 Way more people just stand on the street and smoke here too and I’ve stood next to a lot more people who reek of smoke compared to Tokyo or Kyoto.